Semi-Annual Reporting (SAR) Households

 3. A minor under parental control of a household member?

-1. If YES, the new person is a household member.
+1. If Yes, the new person is a household member.
 Go to Step # 2.

 2. Determine whether the new income combined with the new household's current income exceeds the IRT, or uncertain.
 If Yes, follow the steps below.
-If NO, go to Step #3.
+If No, go to Step #3.

 3. If the new mandatory member does not have income or their new income does not exceed the IRT,